A Bayesian Perspective on Evidence for Evolving Dark Energy: Introduction

 \section{Introduction}

 The DESI DR2 data release~\cite{desi2025} reports up to 4.2$\sigma$ preference for dynamical dark energy ($w_0w_a$CDM) over $\Lambda$CDM based on a frequentist hypothesis test derived from a likelihood ratio based test statistic.
-This strong evidence comes from analysing the combination of DESI DR2 BAO data, the Planck 2018 CMB measurements~\citep{Planck2018params} and the DES-Y5 supernova catalogue~\citep{descollaboration2025darkenergysurveycosmology}.
+This strong evidence comes from analysing the combination of DESI DR2 BAO data, the Planck 2018 CMB measurements~\citep{Planck2018params} and the DES-SN5YR supernova catalogue~\citep{descollaboration2025darkenergysurveycosmology}.
 This result has generated a great deal of interest in Cosmology, signalling a potential deviation from the standard cosmological model~\citep{CosmoVerseNetwork:2025alb}.
-Recent independent analyses have questioned these claims from a variety of angles, with particular focus being paid to the robustness of the DES-Y5 supernova catalogue~\citep{efstathiou_evolving_2025,vincenzi2025comparingdessn5yrpantheonsn} or by examining consistency between DESI data releases~\cite{Efstathiou2025BAO}.
+Recent independent analyses have questioned these claims from a variety of angles, with particular focus being paid to the robustness of the DES-SN5YR supernova catalogue~\citep{efstathiou_evolving_2025,vincenzi2025comparingdessn5yrpantheonsn} or by examining consistency between DESI data releases~\cite{Efstathiou2025BAO}.
+The DES-Dovekie recalibration~\citep{Popovic2025DovelkieCalib,Popovic2025Dovekie} subsequently updated the DES~Y5 supernova calibration, combining additional tertiary standard stars with a more flexible calibration model.
 Despite persistent questions about combining late and early time probes, the community consensus holds that early-time probes alone—combining Planck CMB with DESI BAO data—show a 3$\sigma$ frequentist significance favouring evolving dark energy over $\Lambda$CDM.
 By established heuristics for interpreting frequentist results, this exceeds the threshold for evidence of new physics~\cite{Lyons:2013yja}.

 Bayesian model comparison, well-established in cosmology, offers a complementary approach by calculating the Bayesian evidence—which naturally penalises model complexity through prior volume integration~\cite{2008ConPh..49...71T} (Bayesian Occam's razor).
 Using both frequentist and Bayesian perspectives has become increasingly common~\citep{Herold:2025hkb}, and for claims as significant as evolving dark energy, employing these established frameworks~\citep{Adame_2025} is essential.